What is an asbestos management plan?

 - Maintenance procedures

-- Emergency response actions
+- Incident and emergency response actions

-- Review schedule and responsibilities
+- Review schedule and clear responsibilities

 How it works in practice